Radio Doboj

 Radio Doboj or Радио Добој is a Bosnian local public radio station, broadcasting from Doboj, Bosnia and Herzegovina.

 It was launched on 17 April 1967 by the municipal council of Doboj.
 In Yugoslavia and in SR Bosnia and Herzegovina, it was part of local/municipal Radio Sarajevo network affiliate.
 This radio station broadcasts a variety of programs such as music, sport, local news and talk shows.
-Program is mainly produced in Serbian.
+The programs are mainly produced in Serbian.

-Estimated number of potential listeners of Radio Doboj is around 166,261.
-Radiostation is also available in municipalities of Zenica-Doboj Canton and in Bosanska Posavina area.
+The estimated number of potential listeners of Radio Doboj is around 166,261.
+The radio station is also available in municipalities of Zenica-Doboj Canton and in Bosanska Posavina area.

-RTV Doboj, a cable television channel, is also part of public municipality services.
+RTV Doboj, a cable television channel, is also part of the public municipality services.